PacifirePrem/AI-Research-Paper-Assistant/README.md

 Overview

 -> The AI Research Paper Assistant is an end-to-end application that allows users to upload research papers (PDF) and ask questions about their content.
--> It leverages a Retrieval-Augmented Generation (RAG) pipeline to provide accurate, context-aware answers instead of generic responses.
+-> \nIt leverages a Retrieval-Augmented Generation (RAG) pipeline to provide accurate, context-aware answers instead of generic responses.

 Live Demo
 -> https://ai-research-paper-assistant-xigb4j5vxb5dnlvgfejchj.streamlit.app/